CP1404/Practicals/prac_05/README.md

 ![PyCharm git branch](../images/05image3.png)

-So now the work you do and commit will be in the feedback branch, not the master.
-We will then do a pull request from feedback to master, which is basically a request for someone to **merge** the changes in feedback into the master branch... which gives us the opportunity to provide comments via GitHub.
+So now the work you do and commit will be in the prac_05_feedback branch, not the master.
+We will then do a pull request from prac_05_feedback to master, which is basically a request for someone to **merge** the changes in prac_05_feedback into the master branch... which gives us the opportunity to provide comments via GitHub.

-So, you're on the feedback branch?
+So, you're on the prac_05_feedback branch?
 Great!
 Let's write some code using **dictionaries**...

 # Walkthrough Example